YiZheng11/practicas-master-bioinfo/README.md

 - CBMSO cluster to perform the preprocessing steps
 - Sample metadata describing the 14 experimental groups (Table 1 in the Intership Report).

-Given equivalent inputs, running the scripts in the order listed above regenerates the count tables, DESeq2 results, GSEA outputs and all figures included in the report.
+However, given the count tables in data/04_htseq/ and the sample metadata (14 experimental groups, Table 1 in the internship report), running the R and notebook scripts in the order listed above regenerates the DESeq2 results, GSEA outputs and figures used in the report, without access to the original FASTQ/BAM files.